pub trait WidgetExt: IsA<Widget> + 'static {

 §dest_x

-location to store X position relative to @dest_widget
+location to store X position in widget coordinates of @dest_widget

 §dest_y

-location to store Y position relative to @dest_widget
+location to store Y position in widget coordinates of @dest_widget

 Sourcefn trigger_tooltip_query(&self)